yantong1775/groundx-on-prem/progress/progress.md

 ### provision the gke cluster (almost)

 n1+t4 is not available to the current zone.
 Need to specify a valid zone for this.

+#### note

+if terraform destroy fails and says deletion_protection is set to true. locate the deletion project in tfstate, manually change it to false, so that terraform can delete the cluster.

 ## 06/02/2025